OEHU/oehu-documentation/README.md

 We have created the [OEHU API](https://github.com/OEHU/oehu-api) for making it easier to query bigchaindb.

+The API connects with one of the bigchaindb nodes using `ssh root@IP -L 27018:localhost:27017`.

 ### OEHU WiFi Setup

 You'll connect a Raspberry Pi (or similar micro computer) to your smart meter.
 For this 'OEHU enabled device' we created some software.